woakes070048/surferslist/README.md

 ### Performance

+* Database calls are minimized and heavily cached
 * Database queries are raw SQL and performant
-* Database calls are minimized and heavily cached
+* Database tables are sufficiently indexed
-* Routes are cached in flat-files and in memory for quick lookup
+* Routes are cached in files and in memory
-* Images are resized, compressed, and cached
+* Images are resized, compressed, and multiple dimensions cached
-* JavaScript and CSS are combined and minimized
+* JavaScript and CSS are combined, minimized, and fingerprinted
 * Static resources are split between multiple domains
 * Pagination and infinity loading of listings
 * JavaScript loaded at the bottom of page